freeCodeCamp/freeCodeCamp/guide/english/android-development/index.md

 ### Setting Up and Getting Started with Android Studio
 Go to this [link](https://www.oracle.com/technetwork/java/javase/downloads/index.html) and install the latest JDK.
 Now download the Android Studio and SDK tools bundle from [here](https://developer.android.com/studio/).
 Install the Android Studio and SDK following the set up.
-Keep note of the SDK location.
+Keep note of the SDK location, sometimes you may need to find it later.
 If you face any error go to settings later to solve it.

 Lastly, learn to integrate 3rd party libraries and Firebase services to add functionality to your app.
 It would be helpful if you go through the official documentation for each component.